|Job Title:||Forensic Accountant|

 The ideal candidate will have the following attributes:

-- Qualified accountant with significant depth and breadth of experience, likely to have been acquired over 3-6 yrs. in forensic work, and expertise in forensic investigation.
+- Qualified accountant with significant depth and breadth of experience

 - Skilled in conducting complex financial investigations involving high volumes of material.